Promoting Your Events

 2 – Create a Facebook Event on your custom event FB page, which can be tagged and shared on individual’s pages and the event can have its own brand.

-3 – If this is an annual event, we suggest that Twitter, Instagram, YouTube, and Pinterest accounts be set up for the festival/event as well.
-Create an event hashtag, #yourfestivalname and include it on all social posts and news releases.
+3 – If this is an annual event, we suggest that an Instagram account also be set up for the festival as well; and possibly X, YouTube, and other accounts be considered.
+Create an event hashtag, #yourfestivalname, and include it on all social posts and news releases.

 4 – Set up an advertising budget for promoting your event on social media outlets, at least $5.00-$10.00 a day two weeks prior to your event date.
 Choose a target audience to streamline the delivery of your event information/ad within a 50-100-mile radius.